SaudAlfaraj/codelmz-site/README.md

 ## In Codelmz we offer three services for now:

-- web design:
+- Web Design: We search for problems and solve them, if they are discovered they will be corrected by our programming team.

-- web
+- Web Development:

-- w
+- Researching and Problem Solving:
 ## Member:
 ### Saud Alfaraj
-- Made The English Terms & Condition
+- Made The English Terms & Conditions
-- Made The Arabic Terms & Condition
+- Made The Arabic Terms & Conditions
 - Made The English Services Page
 - Made The English About-Us page
 - Made The Arabic About-Us page